Why optional stopping can be a problem for Bayesians: Handling Optional stopping in the Calibration Sense

 \subsection{Example 1: Rouder's example with a nuisance parameter}

-We now adjust Rouder's example to a case where the mean of the alternative hypothesis is distributed according to a normal distribution, but the variance $\sigma^2$ is unknown.
+We now adjust Rouder's example to a case where we still want to test whether $\mu=0$, but the variance $\sigma^2$ is unknown.
 Posterior calibration will still be obtained under optional stopping; the example mainly serves to gently introduce the notions of {\em improper prior\/} and {\em strong vs.\ prior calibration}, that will play a central role later on.
-Thus, ${\cal H}_0$ now expresses that the data are independently normally distributed with mean $0$ and some unknown variance $\sigma^2$, and ${\cal H}_1$ expresses that the data are normal with variance $\sigma^2$, and mean distributed according to a normal distribution with mean zero and variance $\sigma^2$ as well (this corresponds to a standard normal distribution on the effect size).
+So, ${\cal H}_0$ now expresses that the data are independently normally distributed with mean $0$ and some unknown variance $\sigma^2$, and ${\cal H}_1$ expresses that the data are normal with variance $\sigma^2$, and some mean $\mu$, where the uncertainty about $\mu$ is once again captured by a normal prior: the mean is distributed according to a normal with mean zero and variance (again) $\sigma^2$ (this corresponds to a standard normal distribution on the effect size).
 If $\sigma^2 = 1$, this reduces to Rouder's example; but we now allow for arbitrary $\sigma^2$.
 We call $\sigma^2$ a {\em nuisance parameter\/}: a parameter that occurs in both models, is not directly of interest, but that needs to be accounted for in the analysis.
-The standard prior to use for this nuisance parameter is Jeffreys' prior for the variance: $\pjef(\sigma) := 1/\sigma$ \citep{Rouder2009}.
+The setup is analogous to the standard 1-sample frequentist $t$-test, where we also want to test whether a mean is $0$ or not, without knowing the variance; in the Bayesian approach, such a test only becomes defined once we have a prior for the parameters.
+For $\mu$ we choose a normal,\footnote{The advantage of a normal is that it makes calculations relatively easy.
+A more common and perhaps more defensible choice is a Cauchy distribution, used in the `default Bayesian $t$-test', which we consider further below.} for the nuisance parameter $\sigma$ we will make the standard choice of Jeffreys' prior for the variance: $\pjef(\sigma) := 1/\sigma$ \citep{Rouder2009}.
 To obtain the Bayes factor for this problem, we integrate out the parameter $\sigma$ cf.\ Eq.~(\ref{eq:posterior odds, BF with integrals}).
 Again, we assign prior odds of $1$-to-$1$, and obtain the posterior odds:

-To repeat Rouder's experiment, we have to simulate data under both ${\cal H}_0$ and ${\cal H}_1$.
-To do this we need to specify the variance $\sigma^2$ of the normal distribution(s) from which we sample.
-We seem to run into a problem: we cannot sample from the prior `distribution' $\pjef(\sigma) = 1 / \sigma$.
-The reason is that it does not integrate to a finite value, since clearly
+Formally, Jeffreys' prior on $\sigma$ is a `measure' rather than a distribution, since it does not integrate to $1$: clearly